swatiradia/selenium-test-framework/src/test/java/Tests/SubmitOrderTest Explanation.md

     it to the driver object of its own class.
 13. Add initializes all the element location using the iniElement method of the PageFactory class.

-/* AbstractComponents Class - Explanation */
+**AbstractComponents Class - Explanation**

 1. It has the element locators of all the generic components that appear on the Website like
    i.
 Home Page
    ii.
 Orders Page
    iii.
 Cart Page
 2. Also has method that implements the action to load those generic pages.
-3. Also has method to implement ExplicitWaits for element to be appear and to disappear.
+3. Also has method to implement ExplicitWaits for element to  appear and to disappear.

-/* Global properties file under Resource Package - Explanation */
+**Global properties file under Resource Package - Explanation**

 1. This holds data regarding the browser.
 Changing browser here can help run tests on different version.
 2. The BaseTest class inherits AbstractComponents Class , the driverInitializer method take the data from Global properties file to change the browser.

-/* BaseTest Class - Explanation */
+**BaseTest Class - Explanation**

 1. Run all the base method to get the test started like , initializes the driver and opens the browser.
 2. Has the methods with @BeforeMethod annotation for driverInitializer method.